-Generate an income with a solar panel installation
+Generate an income with PV solar panels

 “A lot of people don’t believe it is reasonable to use a solar technology in the UK, but that’s not the case.”